draperd/CodeChallenge1/README.md

-# Code Challenge 1 - The Movie Database Browser
+# Code Challenge 1 - The Movie DB Browser

 *PLEASE NOTE: This project wasn't written on Linux, using Node 6.0.0 and was developed for and tested against Chrome - your mileage with other browsers, node versions and operating systems may vary!*

+**IMPORTANT: In order to use this application you will need an API key for the Movie DB**

+Once ou have your API key you will need to edit the [apiKey](https://github.com/draperd/CodeChallenge1/blob/master/modules/apiKey.js) module in your cloned repository and add your own key.
+If you don't have a key you can register with [The Movie DB](https://www.themoviedb.org) and request one from your account page.

-Instructions for runnning...
+###Instructions for runnning...

 ```
 git clone https://github.com/draperd/CodeChallenge1.git